-As of December 31, 2019, we had approximately \$88.9 million in cash and cash equivalents and short term bank deposits and \$6.6 million in marketable securities.
-Our marketable securities include investments in commercial and government bonds and foreign banks.
-As of such date our marketable securities portfolio was composed primarily of governmental and commercial bonds bearing average annual interest rates of approximately 2.9%, with average maturities of 0.3 years and maximum maturities of 0.6 years.
+As of December 31, 2020, we had approximately \$88.4 million in cash and cash equivalents and short term bank deposits and \$1.2 million in marketable securities.
+Our marketable securities include investments in commercial bonds.
 The performance of the capital markets affects the values of the funds we hold in marketable securities.
 These assets are subject to market fluctuations.
 In such case, the fair value of our investments may decline.
-As of December 31, 2019, net unrealized profits in our marketable securities portfolio totaled \$1,600 (one thousand and six hundred dollars).
 We periodically monitor our investments for adverse material holdings related to the underlying financial solvency of the issuers of the marketable securities in our portfolio.